 - Call the Office of Wellness Programs & Alcohol Education to communicate your concern and willingness to be involved with getting your student immediate help.

 - Talk with the substance abuse therapist in Psychological and Counseling Center.
 You can share any information about your student, but please realize that if your student is in therapy, the therapist can not release information without a release form signed by your student (this is a federal and state law that protects confidentiality of therapy, especially substance abuse therapy.)
 A therapist can listen and is appreciative of any new information that might help the client/student.

-- Explore the options at this time with your student and their therapist.
-Once a plan is developed, write up a contract for all to sign so that everything is crystal clear on what is expected and what would be the consequences if the student does not return to therapy/does not comply with therapy/continues drinking or drug using/etc. (link to sample)
+- Explore the options at this time with your young adult and their therapist.
+Once a plan is developed, write up a contract for all to sign so that everything is crystal clear on what is expected and what would be the consequences if the student does not return to therapy/does not comply with therapy/continues drinking or drug using/etc.

-- Find a support program for yourself or a substance abuse therapist who can guide and support you through this challenging time.
+- Find a support program for yourself or a therapist that specilizing in substance abuse concerns, who can guide and support you through this challenging time.